Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 Air traffic is correlated with per capita income, but the relationship is interdependent.
 More affluent populations can more easily afford what is usually the most expensive mode, but aviation has also been catalytic to economic growth.

 In 2019, airlines flew approximately 4.5 billion passengers.
 The total volume of air passengers equaled nearly 60 percent of the global population.
-Of course, a much smaller share are actually air travelers as individuals who use air transportation usually do so several times per year.
-The propensity to fly is therefore highly uneven, as observed in the passengers and freight markets.
-Alone, flights originating in North America and Europe accounted for 47 percent of airline seat capacity in 2018, a share that has been declining with faster growth in other regions of the world.
+Of course, a much smaller share are actually air travelers, as individuals who use air transportation usually do so several times per year.
+Therefore, the propensity to fly is highly uneven, as observed in the passenger and freight markets.
+Flights originating in North America and Europe accounted for 47 percent of airline seat capacity in 2018.
+However, that share has been declining with faster growth in other regions of the world.
 For instance, flights from China accounted for 14 percent of seat capacity in 2018, up from 3 percent in 1998.

 e.
 The high costs of aviation

 Battery-electric aircraft are another avenue to ease the sector’s global climate change impacts.
-Air taxis using this technology are expected to launch as soon as 2024, but the aircraft being developed are small, both in their capacity (about five passengers) and range (about 250 kilometers).
-Airships, which might be suitable for freight transportation in remote areas, comprise still another area of innovation.
+Air taxis using this technology are expected to launch as soon as 2024, but the aircraft being developed are small in their capacity (about five passengers) and range (about 250 kilometers).
+Airships, which might be suitable for freight transportation in remote areas, still comprise another area of innovation.

 The most apparent externality at the local scale is aircraft noise, and again technology has brought impressive gains.
 For instance, engine manufacturer Pratt & Whitney claims up to a 75 percent reduction in the noise footprint (i.e. the area near a runway affected by high noise levels) for its newest large jet engine compared to similar-sized jets operated with an earlier generation of engines.
 Still, the huge increase in traffic volumes (at least before the COVID-19 pandemic) partly offsets this and other technical improvements in aviation.